zammad/zammad-admin-documentation/system-objects.rst

 Object types
 ------------

-..
-Hint:: Starting with Zammad 3.2 you can create dynamic URL-Fields for select and text attributes.
+.. hint:: Starting with Zammad 3.2 you can create dynamic URL-Fields for select and text attributes.
 See more below!

 When adding a new object, you can choose between the following object types: